Rangers vs. Guardians Player Props Betting Odds

 Ramírez Stats

-- Ramirez has recorded a base hit in six games in a row.
-In his last 10 outings he is hitting .231 with two doubles, a home run, five walks and an RBI.
+- Ramirez hopes to build on a seven-game hitting streak in this matchup.
+In his last 10 outings he is batting .205 with two doubles, a home run, five walks and an RBI.

 Ramírez Recent Games